The Props Table

 SET DRESSER

-Member of production staff who is responsible for the props and furniture that are required on the set.
+Member of Production Staff who is responsible for the props and furniture that are required on the set.
 This position only exists in larger organizations.
 Set dressing is often the job of the stage management team or department.

 Tech Humor: The Techie Gospel - The Book of Proverbs by Ed Bentley, 1982 (excerpt)